Accident Prevention

 PPE such as helmets, goggles, and harnesses must be regularly tested to ensure they don’t fail in case of an unexpected incident.
 More importantly, employees must also receive regular training about how to use PPE properly.

-Making sure the workplace is properly lit can also help in accident prevention.
-All work areas and adjoining spaces must be properly lit.
+Making sure the workplace is adequately lit can also help in accident prevention, as good lighting is a design feature that supports occupational safety.
+It ensures that all areas are visible and can help establish and decrease workplace injuries.
 For employees working offsite, the employer may have to arrange for proper lighting equipment.

 Prevent Workplace Accidents with Protex AI

-Protex AI is a workplace safety solution that uses artificial intelligence to help companies reduce workplace accidents.
-The software connects directly to your company’s existing CCTV network, capturing unsafe events, including any near misses or safety breaches.
+Protex AI is a workplace safety solution that uses artificial intelligence to help companies reduce incidents in the workplace.
+The software connects directly to your company's existing CCTV network, capturing unsafe events, including near misses or safety breaches.

 Download the